-We are experienced in guiding clients like you through personal injury claims related to playground accidents of all types.
-We recognise how traumatic cases involving children are and we assure you that we will process your case with utmost empathy, professionalism and reliability at all times.
+Injury solicitors are experienced in guiding clients like you through personal injury claims related to playground accidents of all types.
+They recognise how traumatic cases involving children are and can assure you that they will process your case with utmost empathy, professionalism and reliability at all times.

 What You Should Do in the Event of a Public Playground Accident

 If you or your child is injured when using a public playground, it is important to take some steps immediately to promote your wellbeing and secure maximum eligibility for making a claim.
 Initially, it is important to address any medical needs and receive treatment as quickly as possible.

 It is also important to report the accident to the local authority and/or owner of the playground.
 This ensures that there is an official record of the incident and should also prevent further accidents from occurring to other children.

 Thereafter, it is important to obtain evidence regarding the incident.
 Ideal evidence includes:

 - Photographs of damaged or poorly installed equipment

 - Reports from any public bodies or the owners of the playground

 - Copies of any prescription or treatment needs.

 If the injury is serious or if the playground defect could put others in immediate danger, report the incident to the local police who will be able to take quick measures to close the playground whilst investigations and repairs are completed.
 This offers a further official record of the incident for your case as well as improving the safety for other children like yours.